qmacro/teched-jq-talk/README.md

 ## A simple start

 Let's start with some output from the Cloud Foundry CLI, cf. With this CLI you can also call [CF APIs](https://v3-apidocs.cloudfoundry.org/version/3.149.0/index.html).
 The responses are in JSON format.
-Here's an example:
+Here's an example of retrieving simple [platform information](https://v3-apidocs.cloudfoundry.org/version/3.150.0/index.html#info):

 ```shell
 cf curl /v3/info